← Vault Index

 8. Skip the lessons-learned output if no real lesson surfaced.
 Forced lessons bloat the folder.

-9. The facilitation guide is the comparison source for the facilitator review, not the production source.
-The guide planned a path; the transcript shows what actually happened.
+9. The session prep doc is the comparison source for the facilitator review, not the production source.
+The prep doc named a job; the transcript shows what actually happened.
 The review explores the gap.
+If no prep doc exists, say so in the review and assess against what the session was evidently for — do not invent a plan to measure against.

 Voice / Tone Per Output